Fighting a red-hot job market, the IRS struggles to rebuild

 “We feel the pressure, but we are taxpayers as well,” said Michelle Thatcher, 41, a lead, in IRS parlance, in the error resolution department.

-“If the rest of the country could understand, we’re doing the best to help them,” Thatcher said.
+“If the rest of the country could understand we’re doing the best to help them,” Thatcher said.
 Then she issued a plea: “Please, honestly, if they could e-file, they wouldn’t have to wait for us to touch their return 15 times.
 If they would just do that, they wouldn’t be so angry at us.”

-The IRS shut down relatively briefly when the coronavirus swept the country, sending its employees home from early April to June 2020.
+The IRS shut down relatively briefly during the pandemic, sending its employees home from early April to June 2020.
 In-person work ramped up gradually over several months.
-Everyone lost colleagues — to retirement and resignations from employees terrified of getting sick in what had been a crowded workplace, to anger at the government’s vaccine mandate, to disappearing child care, to the stress of wearing a mask for eight hours, plus mandatory overtime, which can add up to dozens of extra hours a week.
+Everyone saw colleagues disappear, and the causes varied: retirement; resignation over fears of getting sick in a crowded workplace; anger at the government’s vaccine mandate; loss of child care; the stress of wearing a mask for eight hours, plus mandatory overtime, which could add up to dozens of extra hours a week.

 “With all the unknowns, it made a lot of people nervous,” said Brett Bemenderfer, a program manager in submission processing.
 “The pay for some of our positions comes in below the poverty line,” he noted, “and then we bring them in and hand them a red pen and some don’t find that too appealing.”